chmlee/ream-doc-v2/docs/Contribution/Note.md

 Since variables with identical keys will be overwritten when referencing, I have to rename variables to make them unique, hence the `country_` and `year_` prefixes.
 And since comments in YAML are simply ignored, I have to modify the parser to extract my inline documentation.

-Modifying the parser to parse comments is not hard, but fixing other problems requires modification to the language itself.
+Modifying the parser to parse comments is not hard, but fixing other problems requires creating a superset of the language.
 If that's the case, I see no reason why I must stick to YAML.

 ### TOML